• Happy Shy People

 How to Talk to a Stranger Without Being Creepy

-This is a fear I hear often and one I shared.
+This is a fear shy people chat about often and one I shared.
 You don’t want to seem invasive, pushy, or worse, weird.
 So here’s a trick I use: keep it context-based.

 The key is to keep your body language relaxed and your tone casual.
 Avoid hovering or following someone who’s clearly trying to exit a space.